-- 24.1The first bank, loans from bank amount of Baht 500 million which were withdrawn.
-Where the repayment is made that the credit line can be reutilized. (remaining is Baht 96.98 million) These loans are guaranteed by transferring the right on part of hire purchase receivable as stated in note 6. - 24.2 The second bank, loans from bank amount of Baht 2,340 million which were gradually withdrawn of each not exceeds 75% of hire purchase receivable.
+- 22.1 The first bank, loans from bank amount of Baht 500 million which were withdrawn.
+Where the repayment is made that the credit line can be reutilized. (remaining is Baht 68.42 million) These loans are guaranteed by transferring the right on part of hire purchase receivable as stated in note 6. - 22.2 The second bank, loans from bank amount of Baht 1,840 million which were gradually withdrawn of each not exceeds 75% of hire purchase receivable.
 The principal and interest are monthly repayable within 4 years from the loans withdrawal date in fully amount.
-Credit line total amount of Baht 2,340 million dividend into credit line amount of Baht 240 million credit line amount of Baht 800 million credit line amount of Baht 900 million from the loans withdrawal date in fully amount and credit line amount of Baht 400 million (remaining is Baht 300 million).
-The loans are guaranteed by transferring the right on payment of hire purchase receivable as stated and mortgaging land with its construction as stated in note 6 and 17. - 24.3 The third bank, loans from bank amount of Baht 1,750 million which were gradually withdrawn of each not exceeds 75% of hire purchase receivable under hire purchase agreement.
+Credit line total amount of Baht 1,840 million dividend into credit line amount of Baht 240 million credit line amount of Baht 1,300 million from the loans withdrawal date in fully amount and credit line amount of Baht 300 million (remaining is Baht 100 million).

+The loans are guaranteed by transferring the right on payment of hire purchase receivable as stated and mortgaging land with its construction as stated in note 6 and 15. - 22.3 The third bank, loans from bank amount of Baht 1,500 million which were gradually withdrawn of each not exceeds 75% of hire purchase receivable under hire purchase agreement.
 The principal and interest are monthly repayable within 4 years from the loans withdrawal date.
-Credit line total amount of Baht 1,750 million dividend into credit line amount of Baht 1,050 million which were withdrawn in fully amount and credit line amount of Baht 300 million (remaining is Baht 200 million) and credit line amount of Baht 400 million were already withdrawn, when the repayment is made that the withdrawal can be renewed (remaining is Baht 124.20 million) The loans are guaranteed by transferring the right on payment of some hire purchase receivable as stated in note 6. - 24.4 The fourth bank, loans from bank amount of Baht 500 million which were withdrawn in fully amount. which were gradually withdrawn of each not exceeds 75% of hire purchase receivable.
+Credit line total amount of Baht 1,500 million dividend into credit line amount of Baht 850 million which were withdrawn in fully amount and credit line amount of Baht 250 million (remaining is Baht 200 million) and credit line amount of Baht 400 million were already withdrawn, when the repayment is made that the withdrawal can be renewed (remaining is Baht 101.78 million) The loans are guaranteed by transferring the right on payment of some hire purchase receivable as stated in note 6. - 22.4 The fourth bank, loans from bank amount of Baht 500 million which were withdrawn in fully amount. which were gradually withdrawn of each not exceeds 75% of hire purchase receivable.
 The principal and interest are monthly repayable within 4 years.
-The loans are guaranteed by transferring the right on payment of some hire purchase receivable as stated in note 6.
+The loans are guaranteed by transferring the right on payment of some hire purchase receivable as stated in note 6, under the loan agreement, the Group has breached the financial covenant specified in the contract regarding the maintenance of the ratio of outstanding hire-purchase amounts overdue for more than 3 installments to the hire-purchase amounts under the hire-purchase agreements made by the debtor with the borrower.
+However, the loan agreement stipulates that a default shall occur when the borrower fails to comply with any terms or conditions deemed material by the lender, and the lender has issued a notice of default to the borrower.
+In this instance, the lender has not yet issued a notice to the Group, and the Group is in the process of requesting a waiver of the terms under the loan agreement.

-25. LEASE LIABILITIES
+23. LEASE LIABILITIES